-10 Committee on Enforced Disappearances - CED
+12. Committee on Enforced Disappearances - CED

-The CED has not adopted any recommendation related to corruption between 2013 and 2017, over a total of 23 State reviews.
+The CED has not adopted any recommendations related to corruption between 2013 and 2017, over a total of 23 State reviews.

-11 Subcommittee on the Prevention of Torture - SPT
+13. Subcommittee on the Prevention of Torture - SPT

 The SPT issued 4 concerns on corruption in the prison system of Paraguay in 2011.
-It adopted 8 recommendations over 4 countries.
-The SPT issues more recommendations than concerns, the opposite of what we see in the Treaty Bodies.
-The total number of reviews done between 2007 and 2017 is unknown and confidential.
-3 out of the 4 countries are in Latin America
+It adopted 8 recommendations over 4 countries in 2010 and 2011.
+The SPT issues more recommendations than concerns, the opposite of what we see in the other Treaty Bodies.
+The total number of reviews conducted between 2007 and 2017 is unknown and confidential.
+3 out of the 4 countries are in Latin America (Paraguay, Honduras and Mexico), the 4th one is African (Benin).
+The subject of the concerns is corruption in detention or prison systems.
+The recommendations are elaborate, specific, detailed and concrete.